renan-peres/renan-peres/README.md

 ## Welcome to My GitHub Profile! 👋

-I'm **Renan**, an Analytics Engineer and Finance professional passionate about bridging the gap between data and financial decision-making.
+Hi, I'm **Renan** - an Analytics Engineer and Finance professional passionate about **bridging the gap between data and financial decision-making**.

 Feel free to connect with me on LinkedIn or via email.